 In the outdoor-business track, first place went to Juan Endara for his invention of a camp stove.
 The Campstove is a lightweight, foldable stove that burns hotter than other stoves currently on the market.
 It fits easily in a backpack and is great for cooking.

-The second place winner was Chase Robinson for his company idea called C.A.R.
+The second-place winner was Chase Robinson for his company idea called C.A.R.
 Custom Fishing Rods.
-Robinson builds his own rods to satisfy the fishing needs of his customers, and he also repairs rods in less time than this larger competitors.
-He has brought art and craftmanship into the fishing industry.
+Robinson builds his own rods to satisfy the fishing needs of his customers, and he also repairs rods in less time than his larger competitors.
+He has brought art and craftsmanship into the fishing industry.

 Third place went to Jeremy Burgin, who pitched his invention called Camp Cube.
 It is a multiuse outdoor product that has Bluetooth speakers, USB outlets, lights, and solar charging.
 It can be used while camping, out on the water, or working on a construction site.
 This entry also tied for the People’s Choice Award.